goalves/waffle-project-colorizer/README.md

 ## How to use:
 Currently this version automatically starts working once you open a board in Waffle.
 It is still possible to change the color of all cards clicking in the painting palette added to your other chrome extensions.

-## Reminders:
-This project is still in its initial development stage. :)